kysely-org/kysely/site/docs/recipes/relations.md

 }
 ```

-These helpers are included in kysely and you can import them from the `helpers` package like this:
+These helpers are included in Kysely and you can import them from the `helpers` module like this:

 ```ts
 import { jsonArrayFrom, jsonObjectFrom } from 'kysely/helpers/postgres'